Efficient Dictionary Learning with Switch Sparse Autoencoders: Results

 \begin{enumerate} \item FLOP-matched: The ReLU, Gated and TopK SAEs are trained with $32 \cdot 768 = 24576$ features.
 We train Switch SAEs with 2, 4 and 8 experts.
 Each expert of the Switch SAE with $N$ experts has 24576 features, for a total of $24576 \cdot N$ features.
 The Switch SAE performs roughly the same number of FLOPs per activation compared to the TopK SAE. \item Width-matched: Each SAE is trained with $32 \cdot 768 = 24576$ features.
 We train Switch SAEs with 16, 32, 64 and 128 experts.
 Each expert of the Switch SAE with $N$ experts has $\frac{24576}{N}$ features.
 The Switch SAE performs roughly $N$ times fewer FLOPs per activation compared to the TopK SAE. \end{enumerate}

-For a wide range of sparsity (L0) values, we report the reconstruction MSE and the proportion of cross-entropy loss recovered when the sparse autoencoder output is patched into the language model.
-A loss recovered value of 1 corresponds to a perfect reconstruction, while a loss recovered value of 0 corresponds to a zero-ablation.
+Note that the router parameters make up a small, insignificant proportion of the total parameters.
+Across all our experiments, the router parameters make up between $0.002\%$ and $0.3\%$ of the total parameters.
+For a wide range of sparsity values (L0 between 8 and 128), we report the reconstruction MSE and the fraction of cross-entropy loss recovered (FLR) when the sparse autoencoder output is patched into the language model.
+A FLR value of 1 corresponds to a perfect reconstruction, while a FLR value of 0 corresponds to a zero-ablation (setting the residual stream to the zero vector).